tsbohc/zest.nvim/readme.md

 end
 ```

-- define an expression as a function
+- Define an expression as a function

 ```clojure
 (def-keymap-fn :k [nv :expr]